Louisiana Tech University: Media

 The Tech Talk was Louisiana Tech's official student newspaper from 1926 to 2019.
 The Tech Talk was published every Thursday of the regular school year, except for finals week and vacation periods.
 The award-winning newspaper had been honored by the Southeast Journalism Conference (SEJC), Louisiana Press Women, National Federation of Press Women, Louisiana Press Association, and the Society of Professional Journalists.
 The Tech Talk was named the 10th Best Newspaper in the South in 2010 and the 3rd Best Newspaper in the South in 2011 by the Southeast Journalism Conference.

 The Lagniappe is Tech's yearbook.
 The Lagniappe, which literally means "something extra" was first published in 1905 and has been published every year since except for 1906, 1913–1921, 1926, and 1944–1945.
 The yearbook's annual release date is around the last week of the regular school year in the middle of May.
-The Lagniappe was recognized in May 2011 as "First Class" by the Associated Collegiate Press and as one of the top 2 percent of high school and collegiate yearbooks by Balfour Publishing's "The Yearbook's Yearbook".
-Mary May Brown, the recently retired faculty advisor of the Lagniappe for 23 years was named the Collegiate Publications Advisor of the Year by the Louisiana Press Women in 2011.

 Louisiana Tech's local radio station is KLPI.
 The radio station was founded as WLPI-AM in 1966 and originally housed in a rented office on Railroad Avenue in downtown Ruston.
 By 1974, construction was completed on KLPI-FM, and the radio station began broadcasting at 10 watts.
 Afterward, WLPI-AM was shut down due to maintenance problems with the station's equipment.
 For a while the station was located at the southeast corner of the Student Center at the heart of the Tech campus.
 With the 2022 makeover of Centennial Plaza the KLPI station was moved and is once again moving around campus.
 KLPI transmits at 4,000 watts of power.

 Louisiana TechTV is the official student-run television station at Louisiana Tech since its launch in 2000.
 TechTV shows newly released movies, TechTV news, personal news clips by the general student body, original programming like Tech Cribs, Tech Play, and informational slides for upcoming campus events.